 All records and information kept by an agency regarding a reasonable safety accommodation made for an individual, including requests for a reasonable safety accommodation, are confidential and may not be released without the express permission of the individual, unless otherwise provided by law.

-The report that an employee is a victim of domestic violence, harassment, sexual assault, or stalking.
+The report that an employee is a victim of domestic violence, harassment, sexual assault, bias or stalking.

 If Oregon law, federal law or certain circumstances require disclosure of information referred to in (A)(i)-(v), the manager, supervisor, human resources or safety staff will give advance notice to the employee whenever possible before making the disclosure.

-Employee Safety and Support: The agency must take appropriate action to keep all staff safe in the workplace if an agency manager, supervisor, human resources or safety staff learn of a threat or possibility of workplace domestic violence, harassment, sexual assault or stalking.
+Employee Safety and Support: The agency must take appropriate action to keep all staff safe in the workplace if an agency manager, supervisor, human resources or safety staff learn of a threat or possibility of workplace domestic violence, harassment, sexual assault, bias or stalking.
 Refer to policies listed in (1)(c)(A)(vi).

-If an agency has knowledge, or reasonably should have knowledge, that an employee is a victim of domestic violence, harassment, sexual assault or stalking, and if anyone makes or attempts to make, in the victim’s workplace, direct or indirect communication to the eligible employee related to the employee’s victimization, the agency shall immediately inform the employee and offer to report the communication to law enforcement.
+If an agency has knowledge, or reasonably should have knowledge, that an employee is a victim of domestic violence, harassment, sexual assault, bias or stalking, and if anyone makes or attempts to make, in the victim’s workplace, direct or indirect communication to the eligible employee related to the employee’s victimization, the agency shall immediately inform the employee and offer to report the communication to law enforcement.

-Any employee who witnesses a threat or incident of domestic violence, harassment, sexual assault or stalking at the employee’s workplace must report it to their manager, supervisor, human resources or safety staff immediately.
+Any employee who witnesses a threat or incident of domestic violence, harassment, sexual assault, bias or stalking at the employee’s workplace must report it to their manager, supervisor, human resources or safety staff immediately.

-If an employee who is a victim of domestic violence, harassment, sexual assault or stalking requests additional safety accommodations, the agency must take additional reasonable safety accommodations to protect the employee at work or in connection with work.
+If an employee who is a victim of domestic violence, harassment, sexual assault, bias or stalking requests additional safety accommodations, the agency must take additional reasonable safety accommodations to protect the employee at work or in connection with work.
 Such accommodations are to be consistent with the agency’s operational needs and not create an undue hardship on the agency.
 An undue hardship is a significant difficulty and expense to the agency.
 The agency considers its size and critical needs when it assesses an employee’s request for additional safety and support measures.

 Agencies must comply with all protective orders while the employee is in the workplace.
 If the parties to a civil protection order are employees of the same agency or work for different agencies in the same building or have on-the-job contact with one another, the pertinent managers will minimize or eliminate contact between the parties, as required by the order or as requested by the victim.
 Note: protective orders from other states are enforceable in the state of Oregon.